jmrl23/filestore/README.md

 ## Features

-- **File Uploads**: Upload files to a specified storage provider.
+- **File Uploads**: Upload multiple files to a specified storage provider.
-- **File Listing**: List all uploaded files with optional filtering.
+- **File Listing**: List all uploaded files with optional filtering and revalidation.
+- **File Fetching**: Retrieve details of a specific file by its ID.
 - **File Deletion**: Delete files by their ID.
-- **Multiple Storage Providers**: Supports both Google Cloud Storage and ImageKit.
+- **Multiple Storage Providers**: Supports various storage providers (e.g., Google Cloud Storage, ImageKit) and allows easy implementation of custom providers.

 ## Getting Started